3492PARTs/2023GamePieceVision/README.md

 - OpenCV (`pip install opencv-python`)
 - Tensorflow (https://youtu.be/3ESKiJKzZwE for a tutorial, it is very hard to install without watching the video first)

 Once all dependancies are installed, you can start by running the `vision.py` file.
+Remember to read the important notes in each file to keep up with changes and/or to do's.